-California news crew’s camera stolen, guard shot
+California news crew robbed, guard shot; suspect arrested

-SAN FRANCISCO (AP) — A CBS affiliate in San Francisco says its crew was robbed and a security guard was shot while covering the Oakland teachers strike on Sunday.
+OAKLAND, Calif.
+(AP) — Authorities arrested a man suspected of shooting the security guard of a news crew that was robbed while covering the Oakland teachers strike, according to a statement by the CBS affiliate.

-KPIX says a reporter and a photographer were gathering interviews about the strike at the Oakland Library when a car pulled up and the driver pulled a gun, demanding their camera.
+KPIX said a reporter and a photographer were gathering interviews Sunday about the strike at the Oakland Library when a car pulled up and the driver pulled a gun, demanding their camera.
 The crew surrendered the equipment and began walking away.

-The news station says the suspect then shot the guard, Matt Meredith, in the leg.
-The guard was taken to the hospital.
-His condition wasn’t immediately known.
+The suspect then shot the guard, Matt Meredith, in the leg, the news station said.
+KPIX reporter Joe Vazquez said on Twitter that the guard, a retired Berkeley police officer, exchanged gunfire.

+An Alameda County Sheriff spokesman says a 21-year-old man with several gunshot wounds walked into a nearby hospital after the incident.
+Oakland police arrested the man on suspicion of shooting the news crew’s guard.

 Most Read Nation & World Stories